Common Name(s): Garapa, grapia

 Rot Resistance: Rated as durable, though vulnerable to termites and other insect attacks.

 Workability: Garapa is fairly easy to work, despite its density.
-Glues and finishes well, and is about average for dimensional stability.
+Glues and finishes well.

 Odor: No characteristic odor.